brethil/seestar-sub-files-helpers/README.md

 ### import.py

-**Imports only new fit files from Seestar to OBJ/lights folder** When your initial clean up is done, this is the way to add your new subs only.
+**Imports only new fit files from Seestar to Object/lights folder** When your initial clean up is done, this is the way to add your new subs only to your Object/lights folder.

+Note : I usually destroy all _sub folder from Seestar after this step.

 ```
 python import.py